 Member of Lancia's dream team

 As an already experienced racer, Attilio Bettega joined the ambitious Lancia squad in 1982, driving the glorious Lancia 037.
-He never won the championship or a rally race, but scored four podium finishes and won respectable 130 points from only 28 starts of the World Rally Championship famous Group B, competing alongside legends like Walter Rohrl, Markku Alen, Sandro Munari, Miki Biasion, etc.
+He never won the championship or a rally race, but scored four podium finishes and won respectable 130 points from 26 starts in the World Rally Championship, competing alongside legends like Walter Rohrl, Markku Alen, Sandro Munari, Miki Biasion, etc.